eLTER-RI/metadata-schemas/docs/new_docs/elter_model/geoLocations.md

                       "type": "number",
                       "maximum": 90,
                       "minimum": -90,
-                      "placeholder": "Please use WGS84 notation with a dot as decimal separator, i.e. 51.340199.", },
+                      "tooltip": "Please use WGS84 notation with a dot as decimal separator, i.e. 51.340199.", },
                     "longitude": {
                       "type": "number",
                       "maximum": 180,
                       "minimum": -180,
-                      "placeholder": "Please use WGS84 notation with a dot as decimal separator, i.e. 12.360103.", }
+                      "tooltip": "Please use WGS84 notation with a dot as decimal separator, i.e. 12.360103.", }
                   }
                 }